-3) What are your automatic emotions?
+3) What were your emotions?

-4) How does your body react?
+4) How did your body react?
 You might experience tense muscles, tight jaw, heavy feeling in your chest, headaches, or stomachaches.
 You may hold your breath.
 Every emotion has a physical correlate.
 Feeling your body helps you stay present in the moment, the first ingredient of emotional intimacy.
 To get grounded: Take a few deep breaths.
 Feel your feet on the floor.
 Feel your buttocks against the chair.

-5) What reactive action do you take?
+5) What reactive action did you take?
 Do you lash out in contempt, criticism or defensiveness?
 Do you blame?
 Do you get quiet and withdraw?
 What exactly do you do when you get triggered?

 Four R’s: Risk, Reach, Request, Respond

 Practice these four steps to develop emotional intimacy during a conflict.

 It takes two to tango, and it takes two to create emotional intimacy.
 You can learn how to stay emotionally connected and responsive even during a conflict.

 By practicing these steps repeatedly, you will be able to gracefully glide across the metaphorical dance floor.
 When you take dance lessons, you feel awkward at first.
 That’s not only OK, it is expected.
 Your teacher corrects your errors, and guides you towards adeptness.
 That is a normal learning process.
 The same applies to this learning curve.